ClandininLab/brainsss/README.md

         -   fly data will be copied from the imports_path to dataset_path
         -   each fly will recieve a new unique id_num beginning at 0, growing as flies are added over time
         -   files will be renamed for convenience. for example, long bruker names like "TSeries-12172018-1322-002_channel_1.nii" will be changed to functional_channel_1.nii if it was in a func directory, etc.
-        -   flies will be added to an excel spreadsheet to help track metadata
+        -   flies will be added to an excel spreadsheet to help track metadata.
+If you would like this feature, copy the master_2P.xlsx file (found in root of brainsss) into your dataset path.
       - When you are ready to build flies navigate to brainsss/scripts
       - Launch the job with ```sbatch preprocessing.sh --build_flies 20220307```.
 Swap the date to match the name of the directory in your imports path.
 You can watch the progress of your job by navigating to brainsss/scripts/logs.
 A new logfile with date-time will be created.
 You can view it with ```nano 20220310-135620.txt``` or whatever the name is.
 Note that if an error happened very early during the setup of this job this file will not be created but the error will be printed to mainlog.out.
       - After the flies are built the script will automatically continue executing the preprocessing steps as set in your preferences and the output will be saved in the same log.